Kelly Oakley Manager of Corporate Asset Management

 This page highlights information contained in the

-Stormwater AMP.
-The document outlines the current state of Barrie's stormwater infrastructure, and highlights the costs associated with the City's responsibility to mitigate flooding and protect bodies of water from any harmful stormwater runoff.
+Water AMP.
+The document outlines the current state of Barrie's water infrastructure and highlights the costs associated with delivering safe drinking water.

-As of 2019, 79% of stormwater assets are in either fair or good condition.
-This means the City has some time to plan before many of our stormwater assets need major maintenance or replacement, and before we see greater impacts from climate change.
-Some areas of concern:
+As of 2021, 90.6% of the City’s water assets are generally in fair or better condition.
+This means the City has some time to plan and take preventative measures before more of our water assets need major maintenance or replacement (which comes at a higher cost).
+Some current areas of concern:

-To maintain proper stormwater management, the City should ideally spend more money on stormwater assets than what is available in the budget.
-There is a gap between the amount available for spending and the amount needed to properly maintain our stormwater assets and the services they provide.
+To maintain proper water management, the City should ideally spend more money on water assets than what is available in the budget.
+There is a gap between the amount available for spending and the amount needed to properly maintain our water assets and the services they provide.

 The page you are attempting to view is not currently compatible